about the artist

 Theatrical Work

-As an actor, Alissa has worked with professional theatres including Indiana Repertory Theatre, the Phoenix Theatre, and Chicago’s Victory Gardens Theatre.
-As a director, Alissa’s productions have won numerous regional and national awards from the Kennedy Center American College Theatre Festival, including: 9 Parts of Desire (KCACTF Director's Choice Award); Shakespeare's Other Women (KCACTF Awards for Excellence with Heightened Text and Excellence in Ensemble Acting).
+As a director, favorite professional productions include: Romeo and Juliet, Pride and Prejudice, and The Taming of the Shrew.
+Alissa’s university productions have won numerous regional and national awards from the Kennedy Center American College Theatre Festival, including: 9 Parts of Desire (KCACTF Director's Choice Award); Shakespeare's Other Women (KCACTF Awards for Excellence with Heightened Text and Excellence in Ensemble Acting).
 Her production of Miss Evers' Boys also won the KCACTF Director's Choice Award for Region 6, a national award for Distinguished Achievement in Direction of a Play - and subsequently performed at the South African National Arts Festival in Grahamstown, South Africa where Alissa was honored with a National Arts Festival Silver Ovation Award for Outstanding Production of a Play.

-Alissa has taught acting at Indiana Repertory Theatre, the Will Geer Theatricum in Los Angeles, Butler University, and has presented acting / audition workshops across the United States, the UK, and South Africa.
-She also developed a series of popular one-and-two day acting workshops, which she offers at The Actor Factory and other theatrical institutions across the country.
-She also accepts private acting clients as time allows.
+Alissa taught acting in the BFA Acting program in Helmerich School of Drama at the University of Oklahoma for 20 years, where she earned the title of tenured Associate Professor of Drama and developed the program’s Advanced Shakespeare curriculum.
+Alissa has also taught acting at Indiana Repertory Theatre, the Will Geer Theatricum in Los Angeles, Butler University, and has presented acting / audition workshops across the United States, the UK, and South Africa.
+Additionally, she has developed a series of popular one-and-two day acting workshops, which she offers at The Actor Factory and other theatrical institutions across the country.
+She accepts private acting clients as time allows.

 Travel

 In 2022, Alissa created her dream course on Shakespeare in performance for the online learning company The Great Courses Plus, titled Experiencing Shakespeare: From Page to Stage, which can be found streaming here.
-And, in 2026, Alissa is very excited to lead two small-group tours of Shakespeare's England for The Great Courses Journeys.
+And in September of 2026, Alissa is excited to have the opportunity to lead a small-group tour of Shakespeare's England for The Great Courses Journeys.

 Alissa also leads yearly tours of Scotland alongside her partner (noted folk/Americana singer-songwriter Tim Grimm) for his company, Scotland Folk Tours, and tours of Ireland through Inishfree Irish Music Tours.
-You can find more info about travel opportunities with Alissa here.
+Alissa and Tim plan to begin leading tours of Italy in fall of 2026, as well.

 Home & Happenings

-Alissa & Tim currently split their time between Norman, Oklahoma (where they host an intimate acoustic house concert series called Red Dirt Folk Salon in their 100-year-old downtown cottage), extended travel in Scotland and Ireland, and property deep in the woods of Southern Indiana.
-In fall 2025, they will star together in the Oklahoma Shakespeare production of The Lion in Winter.
+Alissa & Tim currently split their time between their cabin deep in the woods of Southern Indiana and extended travel in the UK and Europe.
+In the fall of 2025, they starred together in the Oklahoma Shakespeare production of The Lion in Winter.